 Students who had been on Academic Probation or Probation Continued in the previous term and whose minimum cumulative GPA continues to be below 2.00 at the end of the current term are dismissed from the University.
-In some cases, and at the sole discretion of the Dean of Student Affairs and the Student Affairs Committee, Degree Students only may instead be placed on Probation Continued status or Academic Suspension.

 Academic Dismissal is a permanent separation from the University and means a student may not enroll in any succeeding term unless given permission by the Student Affairs Committee pursuant to the appeals process.